-- Do not touch any electrical equipment or power lines around the electrical equipment.
+- Do not touch any electrical equipment or power lines.

-- If the weatherhead appears bent or loose, an electrician will need to make an inspection and repairs because FPL crews are not permitted to work on the weatherhead or other parts of your home’s wiring.
+- If the weatherhead appears bent or loose, you’ll need to call a licensed electrician for repairs.
+(FPL crews are not permitted to work on the weatherhead or other parts of your home’s wiring.)